Harmony Healthcare International News

 For more information on the 9:45 minute video, “Engage Don’t Just Age: Keeping Elders Engaged Through the Power of Social Media” visit: http://info.harmony-healthcare.com/engage-dont-just-age-download

 With the onslaught of regulation, documentation and risk, noted speaker, thought-leader and post-acute care expert, Kris Mastrangelo launched the first in a 15- city series of two-day seminars addressing compliance challenges and the strategies providers will need to prepare for the future of post-acute care.
 The tour kicked-off in Dallas at the Aegis Therapies Leadership Meeting and will travel around the United States ending in Nashville in September 2016.
-Harmony Healthcare International (HHI) is a leading consulting firm specializing in C.A.R.E.
+Harmony Healthcare International, Inc. (HHI) is a leading consulting firm specializing in C.A.R.E.
 (Compliance, Audit and Analysis, Reimbursement and Regulations and Education and Efficiency).

 “We invited Kris Mastrangelo to feature ‘The Great Eight’ educational presentation at our Annual Leadership Meeting,” said Hal Price, Senior Vice President Strategic Partnerships at Aegis Therapies, “At Aegis, we believe in providing our partners and customers with essential information and intelligence on the state of our industry.
 ‘The Great Eight’ seminar provides this type of important and usable information.”